SalehHindi/MessengerSim/README.md

 # MessengerSim - V1

 ## Challenge
 I have long been fascinated by the ability of WhatsApp and Facebook Messenger to scale to billions of users.
 I wanted to see first hand how hard it would be to build scalable asynchronous system so I built MessengerSim.
 MessengerSim uses the Akka library and it's Actor model for asynchronous communication to build a simulation of a messenging platform.
-The challenge is to build a simulation of distributed conversations that scale.
+The challenge is to build a simulation of distributed conversations that scales to 1MM concurrent conversations.

 ## Running